rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 });
 {{< /highlight >}}

-However, this cannot work yet, because 1) the user is read asynchronously from the database and thus `me` would be a JavaScript promise rather than the actual user and 2) you may want to retrieve the `me` user on a per request basis from the database.
-Otherwise, the `me` user would always stay the same after the Apollo Server got created.
-Therefore, you can use a function which returns the context object rather than an object for the context in Apollo Server.
-This function can make use of the async/await statements then.
-Furthermore, the function is invoked every time a request is hitting your GraphQL API and thus the `me` user is retrieved from the database with every request.
+However, this cannot work yet, because the user is read asynchronously from the database, so`me` would be a JavaScript promise rather than the actual user; and because you may want to retrieve the `me` user on a per-request basis from the database.
+Otherwise, the `me` user has to stay the same after the Apollo Server is created.
+Instead, use a function that returns the context object rather than an object for the context in Apollo Server.
+This function uses the async/await statements.
+The function is invoked every time a request hits your GraphQL API, so the `me` user is retrieved from the database with every request.

 {{< highlight javascript "hl_lines=4 6 7" >}}
 const server = new ApolloServer({